-South Coast Baptist College has set discipline standards that are easy to understand and enforced both fairly and consistently.
-The goal of discipline is to address causes, instil personal responsibility for improper behaviour and restore relationships.
-It is of utmost importance that parents support the teachers in matters of discipline and it is equally important for teachers to keep parents informed of any problems.
+South Coast Baptist College has set behavioural standards that are easy to understand and enforced both fairly and consistently.
+Our Behaviour Management Program endeavours to address causes, instil personal responsibility for improper behaviour and restore relationships.
+It is of utmost importance that parents support the teachers in matters of behaviour management, and it is equally important for teachers to keep parents informed of any problems.